nf-core/configs/docs/ucl_myriad.md

 ### Requirements

 You will need the java 11 or later to install and run Nextflow.
 Different java versions are available in the cluster.
-To avoid any compatibily issues, use the latest version of ``java/temurin``.
-You can do this by placing the next line inside your ``.bashrc``:
+To avoid any compatibily issues, use the latest version of `java/temurin`.
+You can do this by placing the next line inside your `.bashrc`:

 ```
 module load java/temurin-17/17.0.2_8
 ```

-You can check for other java version using the ``module avail java`` command, and load the correspoding version by including ``module load java/your-version`` inside your ``.bashrc``.
+You can check for other java versions using the `module avail java` command, and load the corresponding version by including `module load java/your-version` inside your `.bashrc`.

 ### Install Nextflow